seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 For ever, and for ever, farewell, Brutus!
-If we do meet again, we’ll smile indeed;
+If we do meet again, we'll smile indeed;
-If not, ’tis true this parting was well made.
+If not, 'tis true this parting was well made.

 **BRUTUS**
 Why, then, lead on.
 O, that a man might know
-The end of this day’s business ere it come!
+The end of this day's business ere it come!
 But it sufficeth that the day will end,
 And then the end is known.
 Come, ho! away!